aiishii/JEMHopQA/README.md

 - We would appreciate it if you could refer to the following references when presenting your research results using this dataset.

   - Ai Ishii, Naoya Inoue, Satoshi Sekine.
-Construction of a Japanese multi-hop QA dataset for a question-answering system that can explain its reasons".
+"Construction of a Japanese multi-hop QA dataset for a question-answering system that can explain its reasons".
 Proceedings of the 29th Annual Conference of the Association for Natural Language Processing (NLP2023)

 - This work was supported by the  JSPS Grants-in-Aid for Scientific Research JP20269633 and 19K20332.